Fitness Volt

 View All Result

-Breaking Down The Heaviest Bench Presses Among Females
+Breaking Down The Heaviest Bench Presses Among Female Athletes

-Female fitness athletes have always gotten a bit of a bad rep, with people considering them to be less capable.
+Female fitness bodybuilders and athletes have always gotten a bit of a bad rep, with people considering them to be less capable.
 However, as we demonstrate today, this is not necessarily the case.

 When it comes to the bench press, there is not a better chest exercise.
-Therefore, it is a good way to pinpoint just how strong am athlete is.
-While bodybuilders are not necessarily required to be strong, they still need a certain level of muscularity.
+Therefore, it is a good way to pinpoint just how strong an athlete is.
+While certain sports like bodybuilding do not necessarily require excessive strength, a certain level of muscularity is still needed.
 As a result, the bench press is a staple of both male and female athletes.

 Obviously when comparing men and women, there is a huge discrepancy.
 However, this is not to say that female athletes are not as capable.
 There are some ladies who could easily out-bench men in the gym, with some impressive lifts.
 Today we are going to take a look at some of those amazing women, who are able to bench press unbelievable amounts.